What is WordPress?

 What are the benefits of WordPress?

-There are various benefits when using WordPress to create a website.
+There are various benefits to using WordPress to create a website.
 The following is a list of some of the benefits which we will cover:

 - WordPress is free! ⤵